President Irish Pain Society

 Consultant Pain Specialist, Kilkenny and Dublin

-Most people will experience an episode of severe pain at some point in their life.
-For 20% of adults, this pain is persistent and associated with loss; loss of function, identity, in some cases mental health, and in many, loss of the life they had.
+Most people will in fact experience an episode of severe pain at some point in their life.
+For example, for 20% of adults, this pain is persistent and associated with loss; loss of function, identity, in some cases mental health, and in many, loss of the life they had.

 Prevalence rates for Irish people suffering with chronic pain range from 13–35.5% of the population.
-Access to pain treatment is a fundamental human right and society needs to act collectively to provide integrated, multidisciplinary, evidenced-based care to pain sufferers.
+Furthermore, access to pain treatment is a fundamental human right and society needs to act collectively to provide integrated, multidisciplinary, evidenced-based care to pain sufferers.